Mindy George-Weinstein, PhD

 Esther Lim, MD

 Dr. Esther Lim joined PCOM in 2017 as the Research Officer for the Georgia campus.
-She received her M.D. from Mercer University, GA and completed her residency training at the University of California, San Diego.
+She received her M.D. from Mercer University in Atlanta, Georgia and completed her residency training at the University of California, San Diego.
 Her interest in cancer research began during her residency training when she worked on a new sentinel node agent for breast cancer.
 As a PET/CT specialist, she devoted much of her effort in radioligand development and conducting pre-clinical studies at the Molecular Imaging Laboratory, Clinical Center, National Institutes of Health.
 The main focus of her research has been on angiogenesis imaging and construction of PET/MRI dual functioning theranostic nanoplatforms targeting αVβ₃integrin receptors.
 Dr. Lim’s active involvement in numerous clinical trials over the years further enhanced understanding of all aspects of drug discovery and development process.
 In addition to her role as a clinician, a researcher, and an educator, Dr. Lim has also served in administrative capacity as a division chief and a postgraduate program director.

 Theresa Stem has been with the Office of Research and Sponsored Programs at PCOM since 1998.
 She manages the institutional review and approval process of all proposed research activities involving human and animal subjects to protect their safety, rights and welfare.
-Theresa helps facilitate the review and approval process, interprets and applies relevant federal and state laws, regulations and institutional policies and guidelines.
+Stem helps facilitate the review and approval process, interprets and applies relevant federal and state laws, regulations and institutional policies and guidelines.
 She is a valuable resource who can provide training and advice to faculty, staff, and student researchers on the regulations and preparation of applications and consent forms.
 In a nutshell: she solves problems you don’t know you have in ways you can’t understand.

 Jacquelyn Gerhart, MS